deamorim2/sdbs/EN-US/geography.rst

 A big number!
 All return values from ``geography`` calculations are in meters, so our answer is 9124km.

-Older versions of PostGIS supported very basic calculations over the sphere using the :command:`ST_Distance_Spheroid(point, point, measurement)` function.
-However, :command:`ST_Distance_Spheroid` is substantially limited.
+Older versions of PostGIS supported very basic calculations over the sphere using the ST_Distance_Spheroid_ (point, point, measurement)` function.
+However, ST_Distance_Spheroid_ is substantially limited.
 The function only works on points and provides no support for indexing across the poles or international dateline.

 The need to support non-point geometries becomes very clear when posing a question like "How close will a flight from Los Angeles to Paris come to Iceland?"